The Missing Yacht

 He was aware of our survey equipment and hence the call.
 Luckily we were just after a survey for NUIG Galway and all the equipment was still aboard and ready.
 And so after collecting a few grapples to mark the wreck we went to work.
 After an hour or so the wreck was found - the side scan images from this search are below.
 The wreck was marked with two buoys, notes were made on the wreck layout and my work was done.
 If you look closely at the side-scan sonar images you will observe part of the mast laying over the starboard side.
 What is NOT visible in those images are the fenders, buoys and warps that are still attached to the vessel but floating some feet upwards towards the surface with their risk of entanglement for divers.
 However, those dangers were seen on HARPY's fish finder/echo sounder - so BEWARE it is always best not to rely on just one piece of geophysical equipment.

 Kinsale diver Graham Ferguson of OCEAN ADDICTS took over.
 Diving to the wreck he manoeuvered two strops beneath and back around it and sent them to the surface.
 Up topside aboard his trawler "RACHEL JAY", skipper Johnny Walsh was ready and a jury rig was made to the trawler's deck crane.
 Slowly and carefully the yacht was lifted until is lay just beneath the surface.
 Johnny and his crew could only wait until the incoming tide rose enough to allow the RACHEL JAY to drop its prize onto the slip by Kinsale's main pier.
-By now the vessel owner was on scene but he did not have long to wait and soon RACHEL JAY was in place over the slip and able to pass him a line from the casualty vessel.
+By now the vessel owner was on scene too and soon RACHEL JAY was in place over the slip and able to pass him a line attached to the casualty vessel.
 Again the yacht went to the bottom but this time slowly - under the safe control of the trawler's crane operator.
 With a line too to the shore all that was left was for the ebbing tide to give up the vessel so that inspection, decontamination and hopefully recovery could begin.